-These ingredients slowly build up in your system and/or your skin over time creating a dehydrated, more sensitive, reactive skin which is in poor health.
+Chemical ingredients of all kinds slowly build up in your body and/or your skin during your lifetime.
+If they are a “nasty” or toxic chemical they will in time create a dehydrated, more sensitive, reactive skin which is in poor health.
 It is best to avoid them.
+We have included a list of the more common ones found in everyday personal products.

 SLS – Sodium Lauryl Sulphate